mieweb/docs/content/functions/health-surveillance/health-surveillance-playbook.md

 Similar to a copy/paste function, users will want to be in the system from which panels will be exported, or copied.

 Navigate to the Health Surveillance tab of the Control Panel, and click the **Export Panels** link, found at the bottom of the page below the listed panels.
-Select all panels needing to be exported by placing a check in the box of each needed panel
+Select all panels needing to be exported by placing a check in the box of each needed panel.

 ![](./health-surveillance-playbook.assets/2f67b541ef325a857aa1255d6fddea65.png)